 In addition to freeing up time spent on repetitive tasks, chatbots can help eliminate workflow gaps that force human intervention due to disparate processes, systems, and channels.
 It also reduces or eliminates employee training costs as processes requiring lengthy systems training are enhanced with conversational user interfaces, natural language, and familiar channels anyone can use instantly.

 AI employees are the future—smart banks will prepare their workforce to welcome them sooner rather than later.
 A recent Gartner report predicts that one in five workers will have AI as their coworker in 2022.
 That’s not so far away.

 “One in five workers will have AI as their coworker in 2022.”

-This list of efficiencies is not exhaustive—there are many ways conversational AI is changing how banks interact with their customers, employees, and partners.
+This list of efficiencies is not exhaustive—there are many ways conversational AI banking is changing how financial institutions interact with their customers, employees, and partners.
 And with the ever-changing fintech landscape and advances in machine learning, we expect this list to grow in 2019 and beyond.